 a.
-Except as provided in Sections D.2 or D.3 of this rule, no person shall manufacture, blend, repackage, supply, sell or offer for sale, apply, or solicit for application of any architectural coating for use within the District if that coating has a VOC Content in excess of any corresponding limit specified in Table 323.1-1.
+Except as provided in Sections D.2 or D.3 of this rule, no person shall manufacture, blend, repackage, supply, sell or offer for sale, for use within the District, nor solicit for application or apply within the District any architectural coating that has a VOC Content in excess of any corresponding limit specified in Table 323.1-1.